On this page

 Why it matters

-#- Application acknowledgement (via ImmiAccount)
+#- Application acknowledgement (via ImmiAccount).

-- Provide biometrics at an Australian Biometrics Collection Centre
+- Provide biometrics at an Australian Biometrics Collection Centre.

-- Visa grant notification by email
+- Receive visa grant notification by email.

 Verification